TomConlin/Sudiball/README.md

 the length of a chord with 90 deg separation is:
 `2 *sin (90/ 2 ) * r`

-three of those cords come together as a equilateral triangle
+three of those chords come together as a equilateral triangle
 the height of an equilateral triangle is
 `sin(60) * length of a side`
 since we want a precentage of a unit diameter and not of a unit radius